Editor's note: This popular story from the Daily Briefing's archives was republished on Jan. 2, 2020.

-Cleveland Clinic has cut the time between a cancer patients initial diagnosis and first treatment by 33% since it launched targeted, multidisciplinary programs five years ago, Alok Khorana, the vice chair of clinical services for Cleveland Clinic's Taussig Cancer Institute, and Brian Bolwell, chair of the Taussig Cancer Institute, write in NEJM Catalyst.
+Cleveland Clinic cut the time between a cancer patient's initial diagnosis and first treatment by 33% in the five years after it launched targeted, multidisciplinary programs, Alok Khorana, the vice chair of clinical services for Cleveland Clinic's Taussig Cancer Institute, and Brian Bolwell, chair of the Taussig Cancer Institute, write in NEJM Catalyst.

 According to Khorana and Bolwell, research shows newly diagnosed cancer patients can wait more than six weeks at large academic medical centers to receive their first treatment.
 That's a problem, Khorana and Bolwell write, because "[d]elays in time-to-treatment have potentially been associated with worsened survival in certain cancers, particularly in early stages," as well as "anxiety and distress" among patients.

 "[T]o address this health care delivery issue," the Cleveland Clinic in 2014 launched a series of programs to "reduce median time-to-treatment from [the clinic's] baseline of 39 days across all cancers to [fewer than] 30 days," Khorana and Bolwell write.

 The programs initially focused on high-volume cancers, such as genitourinary and breast cancer.
 Each program targeted a specific type of cancer and included a multidisciplinary team consisting of two leaders from different specialties—typically medical and surgical oncology—and prioritized collecting metrics on time-to-treatment.